 Laryngeal (larynx) cancer

-Using tobacco products increases your chances of developing laryngeal cancer, lung cancer and bladder cancer.
+Using tobacco products increases your chances of developing several different types of cancer, including laryngeal cancer.

 Tobacco comes in many forms, including:

 - snuff (powdered tobacco snorted through the nose)

 - chewing tobacco

 If you smoke or use other tobacco products, stopping will have both short- and long-term health benefits, including significantly reducing your risk of developing laryngeal cancer.

 If you decide to stop smoking, your GP will be able to refer you to an NHS stop smoking service, which can help you give up.
 You can also call the NHS Smoking Helpline on 0300 123 1044.
 Specially trained helpline staff offer free expert advice and support.

 If you want to stop smoking but don't want to be referred to a stop smoking service, your GP should be able to prescribe medical treatment to help with any withdrawal symptoms you may have.